dirkwhoffmann/vAmiga/Documentation/References/Configuration/Peripherals.md

 ## Hard Drives

-Thanks to GitHub user mras0, vAmiga is able to emulate hard drives, too.
+Thanks to Michael Rasmussen, vAmiga is able to emulate hard drives.
 Up to four hard drive controllers are supported.
 Each controller occupies a Zorro II slot and identifies itself to the Amiga via the AUTOCONFIG mechanism at boot time.

 ## Game Ports